 These diagnoses are as follows:

-- Acute Watery Diarrhea – This is a sudden-onset ‘explosion.’
+- Acute Watery Diarrhea – This is a sudden-onset and explosive diarrhea.
 Have you ever had that moment where you have felt your stomach drop and know that you have to rush to the closest bathroom?
 Your dog has too, and that’s acute watery diarrhea.
 In such an instance, you’ll probably find that your dog looks nervous and makes it clear that they want to get outside ASAP if they’re at home, and they’ll race to the closest place that their stomach can metaphorically turn inside out and purge everything found within.

 - Acute Bloody Diarrhea – The symptoms of this are the same the above, but as you can probably imagine it’s a lot more concerning – bloody diarrhea points to a medical problem from within the body as opposed to your dog’s body reacting to an unfriendly food source.
 If you spot blood in your dog’s diarrhea, make an appointment with a vet as quickly as possible.